What Does Structural Wood Repair Fix?

 Over time, this can cause rot, compression, and deterioration of joists, beams, subfloor, and sill plates.
 Ground moisture, drainage issues, and poor airflow can accelerate this process.

-Why Some Structural Repairs Don't Work
+Why Do Some Structural Repairs Fail?

 Some structural repairs focus on supporting damaged wood instead of repairing it.
 Installing jacks or additional supports without addressing rot or weakened framing does not restore the strength of the structure.